-I teach undergraduate and graduate courses in Community, Food and Agriculture, as well as a graduate course in Research Methods.
+I teach undergraduate and graduate courses in Community, Food and Agriculture, as well as a graduate course in Political Ecology.
 My research focuses on the 'food system.'
 The food system involves all of the steps required to produce food and get it to our plates–from farming and processing to distribution and consumption.
 My work is unified by three main questions:

 - What changes are occurring?

 - What are the impacts of these changes on communities?

 - What can communities do to respond positively to these changes?

 - characterizing diversity in the food system, particularly in plant seeds/animal genetics, high-protein foods, and alcoholic beverages

 - bridging information gaps between food system actors, including the use of 'ecolabels'

 Concentration and Power in the Food System - New book by CRFS Affiliate Philip H. Howard